The Hands (film)

-The Hands (Las manos) is a 2006 Argentinean-Italian film directed by Alejandro Doria.
+The Hands (Las manos) is a 2006 Argentine-Italian drama film directed by Alejandro Doria.
 The plot was inspired by the life and work of Catholic priest Mario Pantaleo.
 Doria and Juan Bautista Stagnaro wrote the screenplay.
 The film won one Goya Award.

+Synopsis

+Film based on the life of Father Mario Pantaleo, born in Italy and brought to Argentina as a child.
+He devoted himself to the impoverished and the ailing, providing words of solace, and those who believed that he could diagnose and heal with his hands.